zaeeeeeem/triobackend/Docs/API Docs/01-Order-Management-API.md

 - At least one product required
 - All products must be selected (not empty)
 - Email format validation
+- Price/tax/total fields must remain read-only on the client—the API ignores client-provided amounts
 - Show error messages inline (red text below field)
 - Disable save button while saving
 - Confirm before discarding if form has data